University Human Resources

 If you work for a secondary department, you must be compensated by overtime payment if the work time of the combined jobs exceeds 40 hours in a workweek.
 For details, contact your supervisor.

 When departments require overtime-eligible staff to perform a work assignment, attend class, etc., at a location away from the campus of their normal work assignment, they may be eligible for pay for the time spent traveling to the activity.
 The principles which apply in determining whether time spent in travel is work time depend upon (1) the kind of travel involved and (2) when the travel occurs.
-For specific information refer to the policy provisions for your employee group.
+For specific information refer to the Work Schedules and Hours for Non-Exempt Employees policy.